Angel1841/Twitter-Clone/README.md

 # Witter

-**Main idea**
+<h3>Main idea</h3>

 This web appllication is a Spring Boot social media app inspired by Twitter

 ---------------------------------------

-**Functionality**
+<h3>Functionality</h3>

-Users can create accounts(managed in UserService) which are saved into a MYSQL database Afterwards they can login/logout in and out of them.
+Users can create accounts(managed in UserService) which are saved into a MYSQL database.

+Afterwards they can login/logout in and out of them.

 ![image](https://github.com/Angel1841/Witter/assets/96210464/bf685bb6-e6e1-40af-b604-b29d009f97d4)

 Every different user can write posts, like them and also retweet them.
 The posts will appear on the timeline.
-The user's name and avatar can be seen above the written post
+The user's name and avatar can be seen above the written post.

 ![image](https://github.com/Angel1841/Witter/assets/96210464/50968c93-cbd2-450a-87ca-84af96ca5fe8)